Nik Thakkar: Education and early career

 NEO 10Y was born and raised in London, where he was classically trained in piano and vocals.
 He studied Law and French at Cardiff University.

 In 2013, he was scouted in Paris by Jean-Paul Gaultier for the eponymous label's AW13-14 digital campaign, did the Art of Packing project for Louis Vuitton, and filmed a short film called An Ode to Oud for Tom Ford.

+Career

 2013 - 2016: Art and fashion

 Thakkar teamed up with London-based designer Ada Zanditon in 2013 to create Ada + Nik, a luxury non binary clothing line featured in London Collections for five consecutive seasons.
 They designed five collections with a typically dark silhouette and had runway shows at London and New York Fashion Weeks.

 Rapper Angel Haze, artist and poet Kojey Radical, and comedian Jack Whitehall wore the line, which was praised for making wearable technology aesthetically pleasing.
 Thakkar was described as “the pop couture poster boy.”
 He served as a judge for WSGN's Global Fashion Awards and the Fashion Monitor Journalism Awards in 2013.

 Ada + Nik collaborated with will.i.am to create the world's first camera enabled biker jacket.